-To clarify, the claims for a two-days MC due to the common cold would pale in comparison to the claims paid out for a hospitalisation incident.
-As such, the premium paid to cover in-patient claims will be drastically higher than the premium paid to cover out-patient claims.
+To clarify, the claims for a two-day MC due to the common cold would pale in comparison to the claims paid out for a hospitalisation incident.
+As such, the premium paid to cover inpatient claims will be drastically higher than the premium paid to cover outpatient claims.

-In summary, companies are usually unable to purchase out-patient plans without first purchasing an in-patient plan, which overlaps with MediShield.
+Simply put, companies are usually unable to purchase outpatient plans without first purchasing an inpatient plan, which overlaps with the coverage provided by MediShield.

 1. Premium negotiation depends on company size

 Let us first look at the issue of negotiating premium rates.
-Assume Company A has a head count of 50 employees while Company B has 2000 staff, an insurance company will be more willing to allow Company B to negotiate regarding the level of premium that they pay because of its sheer head count.
-Meanwhile, company A’s small employee size limits its power to negotiate premium prices.
+Assume Company A has a headcount of 50 employees while Company B has 2000 employees.
+An insurance company will be more willing to allow Company B to negotiate the level of premiums they would pay because of their larger size.
+Meanwhile, company A’s smaller employee size limits its power to negotiate premium prices.

 2. Over-paying premiums